zeed-dev/zeed-dev/README.md

 # Muhammad Ziad Alfian

 Hi, I'm Muhammad ziad alfian.
 I'm freelance at Home.
 I live in West Nusa Tenggara, Indonesia and am an Malay native.
-I'm a Flutter Enthusiast💖.Manage projects with git and understanding to publish projects on Playstore.
+I'm a Flutter Enthusiast💖.
+Manage projects with git and understanding to publish projects on Playstore.

 ## My GitHub Stats